USRA-STI/gdt-fermi/docs/missions/fermi/gbm/tte.rst

 Perhaps the spectral resolution is a little bit higher than we need (i.e. if studying a weak source).
-We can rebin the count spectrum, but remember that the energy is pre-binned, so we need to use one of the :ref:`Binning Algorithms for Binned Data`.
-Here, we will use |combine_by_factor|, which simply combines bins together by an integer factor:
+We can rebin the count spectrum, but remember that the energy is pre-binned, so we need to use one of the :external:ref:`Binning Algorithms for Binned Data<binning_binned>`.
+Here, we will use |combine_by_factor|, which simply combines bins together by an integer
+factor:

     >>> from gdt.binning.binned import combine_by_factor
     >>> # rebin the count spectrum by a factor of 4